saulpierotti/markdown_notebook/BDB.md

 	* UniRef50 in the same way clusters sequences from UniRef90
 	* It is useful because I can use the seed as a representative of the cluster, and so reduce the number of entries that I analyse
 		* It can make BLAST searches faster (!)
-	* The seed is usually the longest or best annotated sequence sequence
+	* The seed is the longest or best annotated sequence
 		* It is considered annotation score, if it is manually annotated, and the source organism
 		* If the source organism is a model organism it is preferred
 * All the changes that an entry witnessed are stored in UniProt in the "history" link